tsmatz/minerl-maze-sample/Readme.md

 export DISPLAY=:10
 ```

-When you cannot directly show outputs in your monitor, please divert outputs through a virtual monitor (xvfb).<br>
+When you cannot directly show outputs in your physical monitor, please divert outputs through a virtual monitor (xvfb).<br>
 For instance, the following will show outputs (Minecraft game) in your own VNC viewer.

 ```